 Paint Out‘s plein air art events and exhibitions in Norfolk, UK, including Great Yarmouth, Holt, Norwich, Wells-next-the-Sea and other North Norfolk coastal towns, Norfolk Broads, seaports, market towns, country houses and gardens.
-In 2020-21, we are stretching far and wide across the coast from Wells and Blakeney via Sheringham and Cromer to Mundesley and down to Happisburgh, Waxham Beach, Horsey and Winterton.
-Inland, we are exploring King’s Lynn, Loddon, Ludham, Rockland, Surlingham, Thurne, Trowse and Whitlingham.
-Visit the online gallery of the event.
-See the locations painting Google map here.
+In 2021, we are stretching far and wide across the coast from Hunstanton to Wells and Mundesley down to Happisburgh, Waxham, Horsey and Winterton.
+Inland, we are exploring King’s Lynn, Gunton Park, Trowse and Whitlingham.
+Visit the online gallery of the event (2020, 2021 to follow).

 Paint Out Norfolk, 16-24 July 2021

-Come and capture the height of summer in city, coast and countryside locations including Norwich, Norfolk seaside, inland Broads, market towns, and historic houses.
-Week, weekend and multi-day choices available.
-Priced from £15-£30/day – enter here.
+Come and capture the height of summer in city, coast and countryside locations including Norwich, Norfolk seaside, inland Broads, market towns, and historic houses, gardens and parks, allotments and cemeteries!

 This year, Paint Out Norwich will provide a finale paintout in the Plantation Garden to the Paint Out Norfolk Gardens series which will have taken place May-October, through the year’s changing seasons, light, and colour.
 We are now painting Norwich Bishop’s Garden (14 Oct) as well as Plantation Garden (15 Oct) and hope to have sessions exploring other urban parks and gardens in and around Norwich.